skasim/ml_algorithms/README.md

 6. Visualization of the hidden layer for MNIST classification
 7. PyTorch CNN applied to CIFAR dataset visualizing feature maps and activations
 8. MultiLayer RNN Encoder-Decoder with GRU layer and GRU cell implemented from scratch
-9. RNN implemented from scratch and applied to German to English translation task
-10. RNN with GRU implemented from scratch for German to English translation task ([paper](https://aclanthology.org/attachments/D14-1179.Attachment.pdf))
+9. RNN with GRU implemented from scratch for German to English translation task ([paper](https://aclanthology.org/attachments/D14-1179.Attachment.pdf))
-11. A different RNN GRU implementation of [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078)
+10. A different RNN GRU implementation of [Learning Phrase Representations using RNN Encoder–Decoder for Statistical Machine Translation](https://arxiv.org/pdf/1406.1078)
-12. RNN Search implementation of [Neural Machine Translation by Jointly Learning to Aligh and Translate](https://arxiv.org/pdf/1409.0473) for German to English translation task.
+11. RNN Search implementation of [Neural Machine Translation by Jointly Learning to Aligh and Translate](https://arxiv.org/pdf/1409.0473) for German to English translation task.
 This paper added attention to RNNs
-13. Implemenation of [Attention is All You Need](https://arxiv.org/abs/1706.03762).
+12. Implemenation of [Attention is All You Need](https://arxiv.org/abs/1706.03762).
 That is, the paper that did away with RNNs entirely and kept attention and introduced the transformer for German to English translation task